thephpleague/csv/docs/9.0/interoperability/index.md

 # Document interoperability

-Depending on your operating system and on the software you are using to read/import your CSV you may need to adjust the encoding character and add its corresponding BOM character to your CSV.
+Depending on your operating system and on the software you are using to read/import your CSV you may need to adjust:

+- the BOM sequence used
+- the encoding character
+- the escape control character

 <p class="message-info">Out of the box, <code>League\Csv</code> connections do not alter the CSV document original encoding.</p>